ChhikaraBRUH/zepto-fe-assignment/README.md

 This is the submission for the assignment posted at [https://docs.google.com/document/d/1QqHiI-h00MpbysDx3MST_51lyUPYa6Vxagd4MNeo72Q/edit](https://docs.google.com/document/d/1QqHiI-h00MpbysDx3MST_51lyUPYa6Vxagd4MNeo72Q/edit).

 This is developed using Next.js 14 App Router (React.js) and TailwindCSS for styling.
+I have completed all the tasks, including the Bonus Tasks as mentioned in the assignment accordingly.

 ## Getting Started